 Sports uniforms and gear: We look for secondhand or hire options, but when we need to buy new gear we avoid packaging as much as possible.
 I wear contact lenses for netball which generates a small bit of waste.

 Toys: We focus on giving experiences instead of stuff.
 I do give the kids pocket money which they are free to spend how they like.
 Being kids they sometimes want cheap plastic toys, but I feel they are learning a lot for themselves with this approach.
 For example, how easily cheap plastic things break and saving money for valuable items.

 Cubbyhouse: We made a cubbyhouse entirely from salvaged materials and filled it with household items from the op-shop.

 Tools: We borrow or hire tools that we don’t have for one-off projects.
 We repair what we can.

 Oils, lubricants, etc: There is still a bit of stuff floating around in the garage from years gone by, but now whenever we need anything we buy it in a can.
 We will recycle appropriately when they are empty.

-Tools: We use metal and wooden hand tools.
+Tools: We use metal and wooden hand tools and try to maintain and repair them.
+More detail can be found in this post: Garden Tools – Buy Less, Choose Well, Make It Last.
 I use biodegradable string or old t-shirts that have been cut up for ties.
 I use fallen branches to make trellises.